blackdataca/Strong-Encryption-Password-Manager/README.md

 ## Installation

-1. Compile using VS 2022 for Mac
+1. Compile with VS 2022 for Mac

 2. Drag "My ID on Mac.app" into Application folder